-'Practical Archaeology' is published by The Kent Archaeological Field School, School Farm Oast, Graveney Road, Faversham, Kent, ME13 8UP.
-Views and opinions expressed do not necessarily reflect the policy of the KAFS.
-Copyright, the authors (text) and KAFS (typography and layout) AD 2003.
-FIRST WORDS The Field School Centre The Field School courses take place in an oast house dating back to about 1916.
-The building was gutted by fire about ten years ago and was bought by Paul and Louise Wilkinson who rebuilt it over a six-year period, for some years whilst still working in London.
+he Field School courses take place in an oast house dating back to about 1916.
+The building was gutted by fire about ten years ago and was bought by Paul and Louise Wilkinson, who rebuilt it over a six-year period, for some time whilst still working in London.
 The ground floor is now a large classroom with all of the modern teaching aids.

-Behind the oast is a further thirty acres of ponds, meadows and marsh.
-All of which was once part of the land belonging to Faversham Abbey.
-When the abbey was dissolved in the 16th century by King Henry VIII the school that was attached to the abbey was retained and Henry's daughter Queen Elizabeth I gave part of the lands to the school.
-These lands were called, obviously School Farm, and were in the ownership of the School Trust until the burnt-out oast was bought by the Wilkinson's.
-As can be imagined there was very little paperwork to aid the transaction and it took over two years to complete the purchase of the lands.
-The oast is now almost finished, the white cowls (left), were installed late last year.
+Behind the oast are some 30 acres of ponds, meadows and marsh, all of which were once part of the land belonging to Faversham Abbey.
+When the abbey was dissolved in the 16th century, by King Henry VIII, the school that was attached to the abbey was retained and Henry's daughter, Queen Elizabeth I, gave part of the lands to the school.
+These lands were called School Farm, and were in the ownership of the School Trust until the burnt-out oast was bought by the Wilkinsons.
+As can be imagined, there was very little paperwork to aid the transaction, and it took over two years to complete the purchase of the lands.
+The oast is now almost finished.
+The white cowls (see bottom), were installed late last year.

 With the oast came a black and white cat who we called 'Daisy'.
-Daisy quickly transferred her abode from the barn to lording it over the oast and students.
-Sadly Daisy had trouble with her lungs and died last year.
-She was so sadly missed that it was only recently that we adopted two wonderful cats, Rebecca and her son, Snowy, from the Celia Hammond Trust, on the advice of two KAFS members.
+Daisy quickly transferred her abode from the barn to the oast where she lorded it over us and the students.
+Sadly, she had trouble with her lungs and died last year.
+She was so much missed that it was only recently that we adopted two wonderful cats, Rebecca and her son, Snowy, from the Celia Hammond Trust, on the advice of two KAFS members.
 Both cats have now settled into the outbuildings, but Rebecca is already showing signs of moving into the oast.
-Dr Paul Wilkinson.